-- 35 The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 36 EFRAG has considered whether the Amendments result in transactions that are: - (a) economically similar being accounted for differently; or - (b) transactions that are economically different being accounted for as if they are similar.
+- 32 The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 33 EFRAG has considered whether the Amendments result in transactions that are: - (a) economically similar being accounted for differently; or - (b) transactions that are economically different being accounted for as if they are similar.

-37 The Amendments introduce an exception from general recognition and derecognition rules for financial assets and financial liabilities by permitting derecognition of a financial liability before the settlement date if certain criteria are met.
-The Amendments also clarify on which date an entity is required to recognise or derecognise financial assets or financial liabilities unless paragraph 3.1.2 of IFRS 9 applies.

-- Although an exception from a general rule usually has a negative impact on comparability, in this particular case it is introduced to provide a practical solution in very specific circumstances and to allow consistent accounting for financial liabilities by the entities using different electronic systems, so one could consider that these transactions are economically similar. - An entity is required to apply the exception on a system-by-system basis which could negatively impact comparability if different entities decide to apply the exception differently to the same payment system.
-In case if the exception is applied only to some of the payment systems an entity uses, the comparability of cash/financial liabilities balances within the same entity will also be affected.
-However, EFRAG considers that the requirements in paragraph B3.3.9 will partially alleviate these concerns and ensure consistent application. - 40 EFRAG also notes that although entities applying this exception will derecognise financial liabilities and related cash balances at different moments, compared to entities applying general derecognition rules, paragraph 48 of IAS 7 Statement of Cash Flows requires disclosure of significant cash balances held by an entity that are not available for use by the group to help users of financial statements to understand the status of cash balances at that date and compare it between different entities.
-In addition, the requirements in IFRS 7 and IAS 1 Presentation of Financial Statements also require an entity to disclose information necessary for users of financial statements to understand the nature, amount and timing of future cash flows.
-As a result, EFRAG assesses that users will have sufficient information to compare the financial liabilities and cash balances between the entities applying and not applying the exception in paragraph B3.3.8. - 41 EFRAG assesses that the clarification about 'settlement date' in paragraph 3.1.2A together with the narrow scope of the exception improves consistent application of derecognition requirements in IFRS 9 and addresses operational concerns of the stakeholders. - 42 EFRAG's overall assessment is that the requirements in the Amendments will not have negative impact on comparability of information.
+- The Amendments introduce an exception from general recognition and derecognition rules for financial assets and financial liabilities by permitting derecognition of a financial liability before the settlement date if certain criteria are met.
+The Amendments also clarify on which date an entity is required to recognise or derecognise financial assets or financial liabilities unless paragraph 3.1.2 of IFRS 9 applies. - Although an exception from a general rule usually has a negative impact on comparability, in this particular case it is introduced to allow consistent accounting for financial liabilities by the entities using different electronic systems, so one could consider that these transactions are economically similar. - 36 EFRAG also notes that paragraph 48 of IAS 7 requires disclosure of significant cash balances held by an entity that are not available for use by the group to help users of financial statements to understand the status of cash balances at that date and compare it between different entities. - 37 EFRAG assesses that the clarification about 'settlement date' in paragraph 3.1.2A together with the narrow scope of the exception improves consistent application of derecognition requirements in IFRS 9 and addresses operational concerns of the stakeholders. - 38 EFRAG's overall assessment is that the requirements in the Amendments will not have negative impact on comparability of information.
 Limitations to comparability that have been identified are balanced against the reduction of costs and operational concerns.